 Despite all the benefits of color, don't feel limited by painted cabinet options.
 There are feng shui benefits to other cabinetry materials as well.
 "Frosted or half glass kitchen cabinet doors can create 'breathable' focal points so everything is not completely solid and closed in," Cerrano says.
 "If you use glass cabinet doors, you need to really keep the inside of that space organized."

 Looking for another way to incorporate color into your kitchen?
 "Displaying a bowl of fruit is always a great go-to feng shui cure for the kitchen," Cerrano says.
 "Fruit signifies abundance for health and wealth, while also providing key nutrients for you to eat.
 If you can't always fill your bowl with fresh fruits, the next best option is to use artificial ones."

 Art is another easy way to incorporate color into your space.
 "Be mindful of the type of artwork you choose to display within your kitchen," Cerrano says.
-"Select artwork that helps stimulate a healthy appetite or even promotes the concept of gathering or cooking in general."

 "The subject matter could revolve around the imagery of food itself, an indoor or outdoor cafe-diner scenery, or any other type of imagery you wish to use within your kitchen," she says.
 "It could be realistically rendered, abstract, cartoony, or somewhere in between.
 Connect with artwork that suits the personality of both you and your kitchen."

 If you're familiar with the concept of feng shui, then you probably know an organized kitchen is a given.
 "Keep your kitchen countertops clear of clutter," Cerrano says.
 "Be sure your cabinets and drawers are dedicated to storing only what is really needed in the kitchen."